iamdamion/Demeter_etal_2023/README.md

 ```
 ### Other Requirements:
 1. Timeseries should be fully processed, motion corrected, etc (appropriate steps for your chosen processing pipeline).
 This current script requires that timeseries are created from the [Gordon 333 Parcel set](https://balsa.wustl.edu/2Vm69) and exported to a .txt file.
 (This script does NOT handle vertex-wise data)
    - .txt file format should be 333 rows by X time/TR of scan, exported to .txt file using the [Gordon 333 Cortical Parcel set](https://balsa.wustl.edu/2Vm69)
    - .txt files can be created from dense timeseries files (.dtseries.nii) by using the "wb_command -cifti-parcellate" command from [Connectome Workbench](https://www.humanconnectome.org/software/workbench-command)
-2. A .txt file for your participant list is required that has (space separated) <participant ID> <path to timeseries.txt file>. (see example in this repository for format)
+2. A .txt file for your participant list is required that has (space separated) {participant ID} {path to timeseries.txt file}. (see example in this repository for format)
 3. Infomap should be installed locally and able to be called from the command line.
 (Tested with infomap versions 1.9.0 & 2.6.0 - Other versions may need adjusted clu file editing.)

 ### Basic Outputs:
 1. Identify_Hubs.py
-  - 3 folders with your final data.
     - /final_avg_pc_percs/ - Average participation coefficient percentile for each cortical hub (In Gordon 333 set parcel number order)
     - /final_csv_outputs/ - All distance censored zmat files
     - /final_hub_indices/ - Parcel indices (Parcel #) for parcels identified as a hub